WHO wants action as alcohol kills 3.3 million people in 2012

 He added there was “no room for complacency”, warning that drinking too much kills more men then women, raises people’s risk of developing more than 200 diseases, and killed 3.3 million people in 2012.

-On average, according to the WHO report, every person in the world aged 15 years or older drinks 6.2 liters of pure alcohol per year.
-But less than half the population - 38.3 percent - drinks, so those who do drink on average 17 liters of pure alcohol a year.
+On average, according to the WHO report, every person in the world aged 15 years or older drinks 6.2 litres of pure alcohol per year.
+But less than half the population - 38.3 percent - drinks, so those who do drink on average 17 litres of pure alcohol a year.

 “We found that worldwide about 16 percent of drinkers engage in heavy episodic drinking - often referred to as ‘binge-drinking’ - which is the most harmful to health,” said Shekhar Saxena, director for mental health and substance abuse at the WHO.